British-Israel and Lost Tribes Study

 The British Israel Theory

 The theory of ‘British Israel’ in its various forms broadly teaches that descendants of the northern tribes of Israel recovered from their Assyrian captivity (approx. 700 B.C.) and later became great nations, including, most prominently, England and America.
 It describes these tribes as the ‘lost ten tribes of Israel.’
 It also postulates that God’s promise to David that there would always be a king on his throne ruling over Israelites was unconditional and unbroken throughout the ages, and that this promise continues to be fulfilled in today’s British monarchy.
 Such claims are examined below.
+There are some serious problems with this theory!

 So where did the title ‘the lost tribes of Israel’ originate?
 Holman Illustrated Bible Dictionary (Rev. 2003, p523) states that: